greggigon/my-personal-kanban/README.md

 ## Download

-You can get latest release zip [at this link](https://github.com/greggigon/my-personal-kanban/blob/master/my-personal-kanban-0.7.0.zip?raw=true).
-Lastest version is 0.7.0 and includes new Cloud upload and download functionality.
+You can get latest release zip [at this link](https://github.com/greggigon/my-personal-kanban/blob/master/my-personal-kanban-0.8.0.zip?raw=true).
+Lastest version is 0.8.0 and includes new features.

 ## How to use it?